Poisoning Web-Scale Training Datasets is Practical

+Our paper does not address any of these questions as there are already hundreds of papers already dedicated to each.
+We focus on the preliminary question: is it actually possible for an adversary to actually poison a dataset?

-In this paper, we introduce two novel poisoning attacks that \emph{guarantee} malicious examples will appear in web-scale datasets used for training the largest machine learning models in production today.
+This paper introduces two novel poisoning attacks that \emph{guarantee} malicious examples will appear in web-scale datasets used for training the largest machine learning models in production today.
 Our attacks exploit critical weaknesses in the current trust assumptions of web-scale datasets: due to a combination of monetary, privacy, and legal restrictions, many existing datasets are not published as static, standalone artifacts.
 Instead, datasets either consist of an \emph{index} of web content that individual clients must crawl; or a periodic \emph{snapshot} of web content that clients download.
-This allows an attacker to know with certainty \emph{what} web content to poison (and, as we will show, even \emph{when} to poison this content).
+This allows an attacker to know with certainty \emph{what} web content to poison (and even \emph{when} to poison this content).

 Our two attacks work as follows:

 \begin{itemize} \item \textbf{Split-view data poisoning:} Our first attack targets current large datasets (e.g., LAION-400M) and exploits the fact that the data seen by the dataset curator at collection time might differ (significantly and arbitrarily) from the data seen by the end-user at training time.
 This attack is feasible due to a lack of (cryptographic) integrity protections: there is no guarantee that clients observe the same data when they crawl a page as when the dataset maintainer added it to the index.